-I have had an affection for Motorcycles from as early as I can remember.
-My Father was a road racer and had myself and my brothers riding bikes shortly after we could walk.
-I didn’t start racing until I was 10 years old, up until then I had only raced with my brothers around the fields at home.
+I’ve had an affection for Motorcycles from as early as I can remember.
+My Father was a road racer, he had myself and my brothers riding bikes shortly after we could walk.
+I didn’t start racing until I was 10 years old, until then I had only raced with my brothers around the fields at home.

-A 6 year Schoolboy Motocross career ensued, which taught me a lot of the principles that are still with me today.
+A 6 year Schoolboy Motocross career ensued, teaching me many principles that are still with me today.
 At 16 I made the switch to racing on tarmac.
-It was a family run effort mostly funded by my parents, and at the time it was really only for the love of it.
-I wasn’t brought up to be a professional motorcycle rider, I continued my studies and had racing as a hobby, it wasn’t until 2003 that I first got picked up by a race team and in 2004 I got my first professional contract.
+It was a family run effort, mostly funded by my parents, at the time it was really only for the love of it.
+I wasn’t brought up to be a professional motorcycle rider, I continued my studies and racing was a hobby, it wasn’t until 2003, when I got picked up by a race team and in 2004 I got my first professional contract.

-All of a sudden my priorities began to change, as racing bikes became more than just my hobby.
-I soon realised I was as fast as all the guys around me but I wasn’t polished yet, I still had a lot of learning to do.
+All of a sudden my priorities began to change, racing bikes became more than just my hobby.
+I soon began to realise; I was as fast as all the guys around me, however, I wasn’t polished, I still had a lot to learn.

 I picked up a trainer who taught me the importance of fitness, hydration, nutrition e.t.c and since then I have always dedicated a lot of time making sure I am in the best condition possible.
 I also had to learn the intricacies of setting up a race bike to get the optimum performance from the machine, of course a lot of this comes through experience.

 Racing Motorcycles has been my job for the past 14 years, although it has never felt like work.
 I feel very blessed that I get to do what I love as a career.
 First and foremost I am a Motorcycle racing fan, therefore I have retained my passion for the sport throughout, even during the tough times.
 I feel like I progress and learn every year; I have not yet reached my peak.